 There are plenty of fun activities to try out during your visit!
 For instance, if you’re a football fan, one of the best places to visit in England is Old Trafford.
 Go to one of the football matches or take an Old Trafford stadium tour.
-Old Trafford is home to Manchester United, one of the biggest sports teams in the world and a lot of important football players have set foot in this stadium!
-Even if you’re not the biggest football fan, it’s still very impressive to be there.
+Old Trafford is home to Manchester United, one of the biggest sports teams in the world.
+Even if you’re not the biggest football fan, it’s still imposing to be there.

 Secondly, I definitely recommend a stroll around the Northern Quarter.
-In the Northern Quarter, you can find a lot of great bars, restaurants, street art, and quirky shops.
+You can find many great bars, restaurants, street art, and quirky shops in the Northern Quarter.
 It’s a great place to find vintage clothes, rare vinyl, and other unique items.

-Lastly, if you’re an art lover visit the Manchester Art Gallery where they regularly showcase very interesting exhibitions.
+Lastly, if you’re an art lover, visit the Manchester Art Gallery, where they regularly showcase exciting exhibitions.
 A bonus is that their entrance is completely free, so it’s good for your budget!

 For a very comfortable stay, I recommend the Lowry Hotel.
-The location was perfect, the room spacious with a huge bed and in the morning, I had a delicious breakfast.
+The location was perfect, the room spacious with a huge bed, and I had a delicious breakfast in the morning.